aljaz-ferenc/deep-research/README.md

 - **Structured, High-Quality Reports** – Synthesized and formatted for readability and clarity.

-- **PDF Export** – Generate a print-ready version of the research report.

 - **Modern Frontend Experience** – Built with React, TailwindCSS, and Shadcn for a clean and responsive UI.

-- **Robust Validation & State Management** – Uses react-hook-form, Zod, and Zustand for reliable form handling and global state.

 ## How it Works
 The user provides a topic or concept to research.
-Their input is passed through a series of **AI Agents**, each with its own role, instructions on which **LLM** to use, and the **expected data format**:
+Their input is passed through a series of **AI Agents**, each with its own role, instructions on which **LLM** to use, and the **expected output format**:

 1. `input_guardrail`: